 On the flip side:

 It is our good fortune to live in an area brimming with opportunities to eat well.
-Our local grocers, farmers, bakers and chefs are experts producers of top quality food.
+Our local grocers, farmers, bakers and chefs are expert producers of top quality food.
 The majority of us have ready access to this incredible abundance.
 The shelves of our grocery stores and farmstands are stocked full with a wide variety of appealing, nutritious food.
 In continuing to meet the high standards that we have come to expect, our food producers and grocers inevitably generate surplus, and they hate to see it go to waste.
 This year, 26% of our total pick ups were from local farms and the Willing Hands garden.